 8 – Why Are There Four Ghosts In The Christmas Carol?

 Charles Dickens used four ghosts in the Christmas story.
 Jacob Marley is Ebeneezer Scrooge’s former business partner.
 He comes to warn Scrooge that other ghosts will visit him and encourages him to change before it is too late.

 The other ghost is the Christmas past, present, and future; they are the main ghosts in the Christmas Carol.

-Jacob Marley is the first ghost that comes to Scrooge to warn him that other ghosts will be coming to see him that night.
+Jacob Marley is the first ghost to come to Scrooge to warn him that other ghosts will see him that night.
 Scrooge had Marley come as a kind of warning to Scrooge to let him know what would be happening.

 9 – The Ghost Of Jacob Marley